eclipse-hono/hono/site/content/concepts/tenancy.md

 This includes the registration data and credentials of devices, internal users that are used for authentication, and the *Business Applications* that are part of such subsets as well.

-This way of *strict* isolation is generally known as multitenancy, where a **tenant** is the term for such a subset.
+This way of *strict* isolation is generally known as multi-tenancy, where a **tenant** is the term for such a subset.
 Such an isolation is essential for enabling a scalable distributed architecture to handle independent subsets as if each subset had its own installation (which would be much harder to maintain and would not benefit from runtime cost sharing).

-## Hono's multitenancy concept

-Hono's multitenancy concept is based on handling tenants as own *entities*.
+Hono's multi-tenancy concept is based on handling tenants as own *entities*.
 All functionality of Hono is provided in the context of a previously created tenant - except the creation of a tenant itself.

-In the following the different aspects of multitenancy in Hono are addressed and a full overview of the concept is given.
+In the following the different aspects of multi-tenancy in Hono are addressed and a full overview of the concept is given.

 ## The Tenant API